Hiker in waterproof pants on a rain-soaked mountain trail

 Value10%

-Considered price relative to actual waterproof performance, durability after repeated wash cycles, and DWR longevity based on accelerated aging tests.
+We weigh price relative to documented waterproof performance, durability after repeated wash cycles, and the DWR longevity owners report.

 Full Waterproof Hiking Pants Reviews